 - Clinical Psychology

 - Community and Health Psychology

 - Forensic Psychology

-- Psychology At Work
+- Psychology at Work

 - Neuropsychology

-Admission to a Fourth Year program of study in Psychology requires the successful completion of an accredited threeyear sequence of study in psychology in Australia, or equivalent.
+Admission to a fourth-year psychology program requires the successful completion of an accredited three-year sequence of study in psychology in Australia or equivalent.

-Applicants for the Bachelor of Psychological Science with Honours must have achieved a minimum GPA of 2.5 on the Bond University 4-point scale (or CGPA of 70 per cent) for all second and third level psychology subjects in their undergraduate studies.
+Applicants for the Bachelor of Psychological Science (Honours) must have achieved a minimum GPA of 2.5 on the Bond University 4-point scale (or CGPA of 70 per cent) for all second-and third-level psychology subjects in their undergraduate studies.

-Applicants for the Graduate Diploma of Psychological Science must have achieved a minimum GPA of 2.0 on the Bond University 4-point scale (or CGPA of 65 per cent-69 per cent) for all second and third level psychology subjects in their undergraduate studies.
+Applicants for the Graduate Diploma of Psychological Science must have achieved a minimum GPA of 2.0 on the Bond University 4-point scale (or CGPA of 65 to 69 per cent for all second-and third-level psychology subjects in their undergraduate studies.

-Graduates meet the eligibility to apply for provisional registration as a Psychologist with the Psychology Board of Australia.
+Graduates will meet the eligibility to apply for provisional registration as a psychologist with the Psychology Board of Australia.
 Full registration requires an additional two years study in an accredited master's program.